 - If you have multiple similar elements, you can define the type of element.
 Use * for wildcard.
 Below, we select the button that “paginate” id.

 - IDs are not the only useful selector.
-You can also use class selectors.
+You can also use class selectors or title selectors (@title).
 Below, we select a link (i.e. a tag) that contains class “test”.
 Contains criteria is not limited to classes, but can be used for ids as well.

 - The above example will also get all link elements that have “test” in their class names.
 Thus, for example elements with classes like “supertest” and “testmara” will get matched.
 If you exactly want class “test”, use the concat function like in the example below.
 You can also use normalize-space function (not covered here).